jpdevries/developer-style-guide/README.md

 </form>
 ```

-When the form is submitted an email address with syncronously be posted to `/core/connectors/mycomponent/signup`.
+When the form is submitted an email address will syncronously be posted to `/core/connectors/mycomponent/signup`.
 Now consider you want to enhance this form to be asyncronous.
 You may be tempted to do something like the following:

 ```js
 const signup = document.getElementById("signup");